 Vacation accruals shall begin at the first pay period of the employee's start date and end on the last full pay period of employment according to the schedule listed below.
-Any changes to the accrual rate shall occur on the first full pay period following the employees anniversary date.
+Any changes to the accrual rate shall occur on the first full pay period following the employee's anniversary date.
+The amount of vacation accrued will not exceed the amount allocated for years of service.